|

 Museum is closed indefinitely until structural repairs are completed.

-found in the original inn building (attic to basement) have been removed
+usually found in the original inn building (attic to basement) have been removed and are

-and are stored.
-The office, now in the meeting room, is open for business
+stored.
+The office, now in the meeting room, is open for business as usual.

 GLENN H. CURTISS MUSEUM